wessberg/notes/BSUP/agile.md

 - The best architectures, requirements and designs emerge from self-organizing teams.

 - At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

+## User stories

+A term coming from XP.
+A user story is a short, simple description of a feature **told from the perspective of the person who desires the new capability**.
+This would most likely, at least preferably be the customer of the system.

+**This user-centric approach makes sure that we always focus on what the user wants to have, not what the user wants the system to do**.

+### The form of a user story

+*As a <type of user>, I want to <perform some task>, so that I can <achieve some goal>*.

+### Who can write a user story

+Anyone can write a user story!

+### Why user stories

+The user story clearly describes the goal or benefit the user is trying to achieve through it.

+## Epics

+An *Epic* is a **large user story**.
+It will later by decomposed into smaller stories that fit more readily into a single iteration.